ubinhash/ZeroSumPac/README.md

 `DB_NAME`: defined in gamesate.js for now, please edit this based on how you deploy your goldsky pipeline

 You need node.js version 18+.
-You may need to modify the cors setting based on your frontend.
+You may need to modify the cors setting based on your frontend if you're not testing on localhost, please add your domain to allowed origin andremember to generate ssl certificate for your domain for api and open relevant ports on your server.

 Then use `node index.js` to run the backend server on localhost or use `pm2 start index.js --name "my-backend"`